manor-s/DS-course-project-4/README.md

 ## Results

-The final model achieved the following results on the test dataset was an esmble model whic gave the following metrics:
+The final model achieved the following results on the test dataset was an ensmble model of three high-performance models, namely random forest and xgb models:
 - **Recall**: 0.70
 - **Precision**: 0.58
 - **F1 Score**: 0.63